From BR Bullpen

 Lucroy quickly rose up the chain in 2010 - after .452/.500/.524 in 10 games for Huntsville and .238/.265/.363 in 21 for the Nashville Sounds, he got called up to The Show when Gregg Zaun got hurt.
 In his major league debut on May 21st, he entered with a 15-0 deficit in the 8th inning, pinch-hitting for George Kottaras.
 Lucroy singled off Nick Blackburn for his first big league hit.
 He quickly established himself as the Brewers' starting catcher, ahead of the minor league veteran Kottaras, and played 75 games in the majors that year, all of them as the starting backstop except for his debut.
 He hit .253 with 4 homers and 26 RBI in 277 at-bats.
 In 2011, he played the full season as the starter behind the plate, getting into 136 games, with a batting line of .265/.313/.391, with 16 doubles, 12 homers and 59 RBI.
 He was also praised for his handling of the pitching staff, which saw all five members of the starting rotation reach double digits in victories, and closer John Axford lead the National League in saves.
 The Brewers won the NL Central title for the first time in team history.
 He went 3 for 15 in the NLDS as the Brewers eliminated the Arizona Diamondbacks in 5 games, and then 5 for 17 with a double and a homer as they fell to the St. Louis Cardinals in 6 games in the NLCS.

 Jonathan suffered a freak injury termed a "boxer's fracture" on his right hand on May 28, 2012.
 Staying at the team hotel with his wife in Los Angeles, CA, he reached under the bed to pick up a stray sock when, as he tells it, his wife shifted a suitcase which fell on his hand, breaking a bone.
 He was immediately placed on the disabled list with a prognosis of 4 to 6 weeks.
 He had signed a five-year contract extension during spring training and at the time of the injury was hitting a sparkling .345 in 43 games, with a .583 slugging percentage thanks to 10 doubles, 4 triples and 5 homers.
 It was the latest in a string of injuries that had cost the Brewers a number of key performers for the remainder of the year, including SS Alex Gonzalez, P Chris Narveson and 1B Mat Gamel.
 He returned to action on July 26th, but by then the Brewers had fallen well out of contention.
 He had a career day on August 30th against the Chicago Cubs, hitting a grand slam against Brooks Raley and added three more RBI in the game, but the Brewers were still defeated, 12-11.
+It was actually his second seven-RBI game of the year, as he had done so previously on May 20th, in a 16-4 win over the Minnesota Twins, when he had hit his first career grand slam off Jeff Gray.
 Overall, he hit .320/.368/.513 for a 132 OPS+ in 96 games that season, with 12 homers and 58 RBIs.